Konstantinos Laifis: Olympiacos and Standard Liège

 In June 2016, Laifis signed for Super League Greece club Olympiacos.
 He said "When Olympiacos makes a move, there is nothing else in a player's mind.
 It was the best thing for my career.
 I didn't even have to think twice.
 I am joining Greece's greatest club."
 A week later, they loaned him to Belgian First Division A club Standard Liège for two years with an option to purchase.

 After half season in Standard Liège, the Cypriot defender is one of the most remarkable players till now.

 In Italy, Sky Sports reports that Laifis is in the viewfinder of three clubs: Fiorentina, Torino and Bologna.
 Three clubs added to the list that already contained Freiburg and other German clubs.
 His agent had just declared that the defender felt very good at Belgium and that he could not say more about a possible return to the Olympiacos.
 "I have not organized his loan to Standard, but the relations between the two clubs are excellent and the Olympiakos is watching him closely."

 On 1 July 2018, after two successful seasons in Belgian First Division A, Olympiakos sold the international Cypriot defender to Standard Liège on a fee estimated to €1.5 million.
 Laifis signed a three-year contract with the Belgian club.

 APOEL

 On 13 August 2024, Laifis signed a three-year contract with APOEL.

+On 15 June 2026, APOEL announced the contract extension of club captain Konstantinos Laifis until May 2029.
+The Cypriot international defender, who also captains the Cyprus national team, remains a key figure in the club's long-term plans.
+APOEL highlighted Laifis' professionalism, leadership, dedication, and significant contribution to the team, describing him as a role model for Cypriot footballers.
+The extension reflects the mutual commitment between player and club to pursue domestic success and future European achievements.